Lenders-Cooperative/django-twilio-2fa/README.md

 If the user has not registered for 2FA and `ALLOW_REGISTER` is `True`, the user will be shown this screen to add a phone number to their account.

+If the user has not registered, they will be redirected to the Start view.

 If `ALLOW_REGISTER` is `False` and no phone number is available, the user is redirected to the Failed view.

 If `REGISTER_OPTIONAL` is `True`, the user has the ability to skip 2FA registration.
 See that setting for more details.